Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Location: 325 Grove Street

-Description: Shepard Fairey is one of the most influential street artists of our time, with his most famous art includes images of Andre the Giant, the Obey trademark, the propaganda poster of Barack Obama, and many more.
-The mural is designed to symbolize the renaissance and the cultural wave that Jersey City is riding while also acknowledging its waterfront location and the beauty and power of Mother Nature.
+Description: Shepard Fairey is one of the most influential street artists of our time, with his most famous art including images of Andre the Giant, the Obey trademark, the propaganda poster of Barack Obama, and many more.
+The mural is designed to symbolize the Renaissance and the cultural wave that Jersey City is riding while also acknowledging its waterfront location and the beauty and power of Mother Nature.

 Tropical Peace